Khronophobia/Changing-Icons/about.md

 # Changing Icons

-Change your icon during gameplay everytime you enter a portal.
+Change your icon during gameplay everytime you change gamemode.
 Configurations available in the Icon Kit menu.

 # Known Incompabilities